-We operate a national helpline, open from 9am to 9pm 365 days a year.
+We operate a national helpline, open from 9am to 9pm Monday to Friday, 52 weeks of the year.
 We take calls from anyone who is over 18 and it is an opportunity for people to talk with someone who has been bereaved by suicide.
 Find out more about calling the helpline.

 Great helpline volunteers do more listening than talking, are comfortable listening to the experiences of others and pay attention to their own well-being and boundaries.